Student Review Policy for Re-Crediting a FEE-HELP Balance for a VET Student Loan Enabled Course

 A student who withdraws from a VET unit of study after the published census date for that unit of study will incur a VET Student Loan debt for that unit of study.

 If a student withdraws from a VET unit of study after the census date for that VET unit of study, or has been unable to successfully complete a VET unit of study and believes this was due to special circumstances, the student may apply to have their FEE-HELP balance re-credited for the affected VET units of study as outlined in section 68 of the VET Student Loans Act.
-The application for the re-credit of fees must be made to TrainSmart Australia within 12 months after the census day for the course, or the part of the course, concerned, or within that period as extended by TrainSmart Australia.
+The application for the re-credit of fees must be made to TrainSmart Australia in writing within 12 months after the census day for the course, or the part of the course, concerned, or within that period as extended by TrainSmart Australia.

 TrainSmart Australia will re-credit the student’s FEE-HELP balance if it is satisfied that special circumstances apply which: